 Cold therapy can help reduce pain and swelling.
-It should be used intermittently for many weeks, as long as you are having some swelling or discomfort in the area of the surgery.
-Typically patients use it two or three times a day for up to 30-minutes at a time.
+It should be used intermittently for the first week or two, as long as you are having some swelling in the area of the surgery.
+Typically patients use it two or three times a day for up to 30- minutes at a time.
 It should not cause pain and there should be a thin towel between your surgical site and the cooling device.
 Cooling devices can be commercial devices that pump cold water about your joint or a frozen gel pack.
-In any case, it should feel better with the cold applied and reduce your discomfort in the first few weeks after surgery.
+In any case, it should feel better with the cold applied and reduce your discomfort in the first few months after surgery.